uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/2_setup_inkcut_generated_en.md

 # 2. Setup Inkcut

-???- question "What are the technical reasons behind this setup?"

-    See [Setup Inkcut notes](setup_inkcut_notes.md) for the notes behind this

 After install Inkcut, you will need to set up Inkcut, so that it can talk to the vinyl cutter.